Neuro-BERT: Rethinking Masked Autoencoding for Self-supervised Neurological Pretraining: Introduction

-However, unlike CV and NLP, self-supervised pre-training for neurophysiological signals is far from established.
-Neurophysiological signals are an essential type of data that is ubiquitous in a wide variety of applications, including neurodegenerative disease diagnosis~\cite{wu2022bridging, wu2021c}, rehabilitation~\cite{mulas2005emg}, and brain machine interfaces (BCIs).
-Different from human languages and natural images, neurophysiological signals are far more informatively sparse in the spatiotemporal domain.
-Thus, learning generic representations for neurophysiological signals via self-supervised training remains challenging.
-Recently, inspired by the success of contrastive learning, some researchers \cite{ijcai2021-324, 9414752} proposed contrastive based pre-training methods on neurophysiological signals such as electroencephalogram (EEG).
-The success of contrastive learning relies on two essential assumptions: \textit{(i) augmented views of the same data sample should be semantically consistent in the latent representation space; (ii) strong augmentations are required to learn useful representation.} However, these two assumptions are poorly satisfied when the underlying modality changes from images to neurophysiological signals.
-Among all vision augmentation techniques such as color jittering, \textit{RandomResizedCrop} (RRC) and random grayscale conversion, RRC plays the essential role~\cite{wu2021align}.
-RRC first randomly crops a patch at a random location from the image and then resizes the patch to the original image size.
-No similar cropping and resizing-based augmentation exists for neurophysiological signals.
-The most commonly adopted augmentation technique for neurophysiological signals is bandpass filtering, where a particular band of frequencies is removed from the original signal.
-Unfortunately, the filtered signal is not guaranteed to be semantically consistent with the original signal as a useful frequency band might be filtered out.
-Other augmentations, such as adding random noise and channel flipping, are weak augmentations so as to bring limited improvements in terms of the learned representation.
-Moreover, augmentations for neurophysiological signals require deliberate hyper-parameter tuning due to the variation of different neurophysiological signals.
-As reported in \cite{ijcai2021-324, 9414752}, the hyper-parameters of augmentations vary from dataset to dataset and from task to task.
+However, self-supervised pre-training for neurological signals is far from established.
+Unlike human languages and natural images, neurological signals are notably informatively sparse, which complicates the task of learning generic representations through self-supervised training.
+Inspired by successes in other domains, some researchers have adapted contrastive-based pre-training methods to signals like EEG.
+These methods typically depend on assumptions that do not translate robustly outside of visual contexts, such as the requirement for strong, semantically consistent augmentations~\cite{ijcai2021-324, 9414752, wu2021align}.Inspired by the success in other domains, some researchers have proposed contrastive-based pre-training methods for signals like EEG, relying on assumptions that may not hold as strongly outside of visual contexts, such as the need for strong, semantically consistent augmentations~\cite{ijcai2021-324, 9414752, wu2021align}.
+For instance, the \textit{RandomResizedCrop} (RRC) is fundamental in vision contrastive learning, but no equivalent cropping and resizing-based augmentation exists for neurological signals.
+The most commonly adopted augmentation technique for neurological signals is bandpass filtering, where a particular band of frequencies is removed from the original signal.
+Unfortunately, the filtered signal is not guaranteed to be semantically consistent with the original signal, as a useful frequency band might be filtered out.
+Other augmentations, such as adding random noise and channel flipping, are weak augmentations that bring limited improvements over the learned representations.
+Moreover, augmentations for neurological signals require deliberate hyper-parameter tuning due to the variation of different neurological signals.
+As reported in \cite{ijcai2021-324, 9414752}, the hyper-parameters of augmentations vary greatly across tasks and datasets.